 I am passionate about heritage and culture!

-I have worked in the cultural sector since 2005, both as a freelancer and employee, and have extensive experience of engagement with and partnership on creative heritage projects in London and the South East.
-I work with Fabrica gallery, NHS, University of Brighton, Polka Theatre, Nutkhut, HMDT Music and Brighton Dome/Brighton Festival amongst others.
+I have worked in the cultural sector since 2004, both as a freelancer and employee and have extensive experience of engagement with and partnership on creative heritage projects in London and the South East.
+I work with English Heritage, Fabrica Gallery, National Trust, NHS, University of Brighton, Historic England, Polka Theatre, Royal Holloway, University of London, Same Sky, Nutkhut, HMDT Music, and Brighton Dome/Brighton Festival amongst others.

-I also work as a creative director for Strike a Light – Arts & Heritage CIC, creating strategy, funding, delivering activities and providing training for diverse groups across Sussex.
+I have also spent 12 years working as a creative director for Strike a Light – Arts & Heritage CIC, creating strategy, funding, delivering activities, and providing training for diverse groups across Sussex.

 Heritage & Reminiscence projects

-I like facilitating multiple projects and tasks and finding innovative ways to promote culture and history and to train others to get involved.
-I deliver work for arts organisations, theatres, heritage organisations, libraries and universities amongst others.
+I like facilitating multiple projects and tasks and finding innovative ways to promote culture and history and train others to get involved.
+I deliver work for arts organisations, theatres, heritage organisations, libraries, and universities amongst others.
 My special focus is heritage and reminiscence.

 This section goes into more detail about current and past arts and heritage projects which I have managed and facilitated including case studies.
 Take a look through the other sections on this website for more general information and images about projects I’m involved with.

 One of my specialities is troubleshooting projects which need extra support.